PEO at a glance

 To help teachers and pre-service teachers deliver Australian Civics and Citizenship Curriculum in the classroom, we provide informative and engaging professional learning programs.

-Our websites provide relevant, accessible and accurate resources for students, teachers and all Australians.
-From lesson plans for teachers to the history of the Australian Parliament and the Australian Constitution, we provide a comprehensive online presence for users around Australia.
+Our website provide relevant, accessible and accurate resources for students, teachers and all Australians.
+From lesson plans for teachers, to the history of the Australian Parliament and the Australian Constitution, we provide a comprehensive online presence for users around Australia.

 Your Questions on Notice allows users to ask questions about the Australian Parliament and Australian system of government.
 We love receiving and answering your questions!